johnsonbk/AetherDocumentation/contributing/rst-style-guide.rst

 link target and the text.
 It is often the case when using reStructuredText that proper syntax includes a new line to delineate the parts of a particular structure.

-.. _`Broken link`:
-This *link target* is broken.
-It is broken because there isn't a new line separating the link target and the text.
-View this paragraph by clicking the pencil icon to compare the whitespace in between the "Broken link" target above this paragraph and the whitespace between the "Working link" target above the preceding paragraph.

 Useful Syntax
 =============